The George Wallace Show

 The George Wallace Show was an Australian television series which aired in 1960.
 Starring George Wallace Jnr, it was a variety series aired in a daytime time-slot on Sydney station TCN-9.
-Aired at 2:00PM, it aired against Your Home on ATN-7, while ABN-2 did not offer any programming until 2:30PM.
+At 2:00PM, it aired against Your Home on ATN-7, while ABN-2 did not offer any programming until 2:30PM.

 Little information is available on this series.
-George Wallace Jr, who was the son of very popular Australian comedian George Wallace, later was a regular on the Brisbane-produced series Theatre Royal, and was a popular comedian in his own right.
+George Wallace Jr, who was the son of very popular Australian comedian George Wallace, later became a regular on the Brisbane-produced series Theatre Royal, and was a popular comedian in his own right.